AndresSepulveda/Coupling_WRF_CROCO_WW3_with_OASIS/README.md

 # Coupling_WRF_CROCO_WW3_with_OASIS
-Notes on coupling WRF, CROCO, and WW3 using OASIS for a UBUNTU 18.04 machine
+Notes on coupling WRF, CROCO, and WW3 using OASIS for a UBUNTU 18.04 machine for the Benguela case

 A mix of "Documentation for coupling with OASIS in CROCO, WRF, WW3" by Swen JULLIEN, Gildas CAMBON (March 7, 2018) and personal experience.